leodido/autoflags/README.md

 > CLI generation from Go structs

-Transform your Go structs into fully-featured command-line interfaces with configuration files, environment variables, validation, and beautiful help output.
+Transform your Go structs into fully-featured command-line interfaces with configuration files, environment variables, flags, validation, and beautiful help output.

-All with just a few struct tags: declare your options in a struct, and let autoflags do the rest.
+All with just a few struct tags: **declare your options in a struct, and let autoflags do the rest**.

 Stop writing boilerplate.
-Start building features. ⚡
+Start building features. ⋙

 ## ⚡ Quick Start